Jackson’s Bay, 1874-1879: Resolutely Untamed

 Macfarlane told Cox to ask another ferryman, Carmichael, to find out where the clay was.
 Carmichael took him to what was supposed to have been a “brick-yard reserve, on the south side of the Arawata river.”
 Not finding the expected clay, Cox spoke to the surveyor Browning, who said he had not earmarked the clay.
 Macfarlane convinced Cox to prospect for a week.
 When Cox returned with “[n]o indication of good clay,” Macfarlane offered him “boating” or “some other” work.

 Cox became one of the first employed for “some time” in the “coal-pit.”
-Three days after saying that Jackson’s Bay coal was “best in the world… all gas and no coal,” he was “ordered out of the drive” and replaced with Macfarlane’s brother-in-law, a Mr Lindsay.
+Three days after daring to joke that Jackson’s Bay coal was “best in the world… all gas and no coal,” he was “ordered out of the drive” and replaced with Macfarlane’s brother-in-law, a Mr Lindsay.
 Overseer of works Nightingale told Cox he lost his job on account of the men refusing to work with him because he was constantly disparaging the coal.

 Macfarlane clearly disliked anyone questioning his authority—and those who did, suffered through unemployment and denied goods at the store.